Epoxy vs Borate Wood Rot Repair: Which Method Is Right for Your Project?

 Not sure which repair method you need?

-A qualified specialist can assess the damage and recommend the right approach.
+A qualified specialist can assess the damage and recommend the right approach — no pressure, just a clear read on the wood.
 We'll match you with a vetted local pro for a free estimate.

 How long does epoxy wood rot repair last?